egoist/tsup/README.md

 tsup [...files] --bundle
 ```

+`dependencies` in your `packages.json` are always excluded, you can also use `--external <module>` flag to mark specific package as external.

 When you're bundling a lot files, this can be 10x~200x slower than ESBuild.

 ### Run a program